Events Leading up to War

 Dec 10---Japanese landings on the Philippines announced.
 Guam captured.
 British retreat from Tobruk.
 British evacuate Kowloon, mainland China.
 British battleship “Prince of Wales” (38,000 tons) and cruiser “Repulse” (32,000 tons) are sunk off Malaya by Japanese dive bombers.
 SS “Lurline” returns to San Francisco, and the official radio log of the “Lurline” is confiscated by the U.S. Coast Guard.
 It is never returned to Matson Shipping Lines, owner of the “Lurline.”
 [Radio log has since disappeared.]
 In FBI custody are 1,291 Japanese (367 in Hawaii), 857 Germans, and 147 Italians suspected to be disloyal.
 Japanese-American citizens educated in Japan, the Kibei, remain free.
 SBD Dauntless from "Enterprise" sinks Japanese sub "I-70" off Hawaiian Islands.

 Dec 11---Germany and Italy declare war on the United States.
-The U.S. declares war on Germany and Italy.
+The U.S. declares war on Germany and Italy. (see vol 2 A Toast For You and Me, America's Participation, Sacrifice and Victory for a complete detailed list of what country declared war and to whom the first 12 days after Pearl Harbor).
 Seven U.S. long-range PBY Catalina scout planes are shot down over the Philippines.
 Japanese invade Burma.
 U.S. garrison in Peking, China, (now called Beijing) are taken prisoner.
 The freighter SS “Lahinai” ventures too close to a Japanese sub on patrol and is torpedoed 700 miles northeast of Hawaii; sinks the following day.

 Dec 12---San Francisco blacked-out for 2 hours and 40 minutes.
 The U.S. declares war on Bulgaria, Hungary and Rumania.
 Seventh (and last convoy of 1941) Allied Convoy reaches port of Archangel; a total of 800 fighters, 1400 vehicles, 750 tanks and over 100,000 tons of supplies and aid have been transported to the Soviet Union since midsummer.
 U.S. freighter "Vincent" is shelled and sunk by Japanese armed merchant cruisers "Aikoku Maru" and "Hokoku Maru" some 600 miles n.w. of Easter Island.